georchestra/helm-georchestra/README.md

 then the Mapstore2 datadir is (re)initialized.

+# CAS 6 theme customizations

+An initContainer will take care of overriding the `themes` and `templates` subdirectory from the webapp classpath, if such ones exist into the georchestra data directory.

+As a result, it is possible to override the default georchestra theme by creating a `cas/themes` and a `cas/templates` subdirectory into the georchestra datadir.

 # About livenessProbes

 The healthchecks for the different webapps have been implemented using `livenessProbe`s and `startupProbe`s.